 - (i) (a) (A)The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) As per the physical verification program, Property, Plant and Equipment have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
-In our opinion, the frequency of verification of the fixed assets is reasonable having regard to the size of the Company and the nature of its assets. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the company, the company does not hold any immovable property, so the provisions of clause 3(i)(c) of the order is not applicable. - (d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) and intangible assets during the year. - (e) According to the information and explanations given to us and records provided, no proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company does not have any inventories.
+In our opinion, the frequency of verification of the fixed assets is reasonable having regard to the size of the Company and the nature of its assets. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the company, the company does not hold any immovable property, so the provisions of clause 3(i)(c) of the order is not applicable. - (d) The Company has not revalued any of its property, plant and equipment (including Right of Use assets) and intangible assets during the year. - (e) According to the information and explanations given to us and records provided, no proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company does not have any inventories.
 Accordingly, the provisions of clause 3(ii)(a) of the Order are not applicable to the Company. - (b) According to the information and explanations given to us, the Company has not been sanctioned working capital limits in excess of Rs.
 5 crores, in aggregate, at any point of time during the year, from banks or financial institutions on the basis of security of current assets.
-Accordingly, the provisions of clause 3(ii)(b) of the Order are not applicable. - (iii) (a) During the year the Company has provided loans, advances in the nature of loans but not provided security or stood guarantee to companies, firms, Limited Liability Partnerships or any other parties as follows;
+Accordingly, the provisions of clause 3(ii)(b) of the Order are not applicable. - (iii) (a) The Company has not made any investments in, provided any guarantee or security, and granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year, and hence reporting under clause (iii) of the Order is not applicable: